DE

 wit-pijl

-While the majority of investors agree on the benefits of sustainable investing, two famous voices in the US recently shared some opposing views.
-The first critique came from Mike Pence, the previous Vice President of the United States, and a known climate-change sceptic.
-His opposition to climate focused ESG regulation is in line with his previous standpoints, and not necessarily surprising.
-The second claim comes from Elon Musk, the tech billionaire and key player in the electric vehicle scene.
-While these only represent a small minority, their words can reach large audiences.
-So, it is important to have an objective look at both claims to clear up any confusion and debunk potential falsehoods.
+While the majority of investors agree on the benefits of sustainable investing, a famous voice in the US recently shared some opposing views: Elon Musk, the infamous tech billionaire and key player in the electric vehicle scene, positions himself as a vocal critic of ESG.
+While he only represents a small minority, his words can reach large audiences.
+So, it is important to have an objective look at his claims to clear up any confusion and debunk potential falsehoods.

-Both discourses demonstrate that a lack of fully understanding some of the fundamental principles of ESG.
+However, Elon Musk’s discourse clearly demonstrates a lack of understanding of some of the fundamental principles of ESG.

 First, it is important to clearly differentiate between ‘ESG’ and ‘Impact’.
-ESG scores by providers, such as S&P, try to enumerate the key environmental, social and governance risks associated to a company’s activities and its value chain.
+ESG scores by providers, try to enumerate the key environmental, social, and governance risks associated with a company’s activities and its value chain.
 These risks can have a financial impact on the companies.
 Such ESG scores put a company in a broader context and should provide investors with a concise metric to consider the effects of a company’s activities on its stakeholders (i.e., employees, shareholders, and end-users).
-This means that ESG-rating companies tend to focus on company disclosure on ESG topics, such as the existence of health & safety policies, recycling programmes, renewable energy purchases, board diversity or significant controversies around ESG topics.
+This means that ESG-rating companies tend to focus on company disclosure on ESG topics, such as the existence of health & safety policies, recycling programmes, renewable energy purchases, board diversity, or significant controversies around ESG topics.

-Backed by European regulation, asset managers need to make a distinction between having sustainable investments objectives (= Impact) and sustainable investment characteristics (= more ‘traditional’ ESG) in their product offering.
+Backed by European regulation, asset managers need to make a distinction between having sustainable investment objectives (= Impact) and sustainable investment characteristics (= more ‘traditional’ ESG) in their product offering.
 Naturally, both principles are complementary.
-With the EU Taxonomy, the regulator tries to define and identify these impact activities and the SFDR regulation tries to prevent the conflation of ESG and impact, by clearly splitting objectives and characteristics.
+With the EU Taxonomy, the regulator tries to define and identify these impact activities, and the SFDR regulation tries to prevent the conflation of ESG and impact, by clearly splitting objectives and characteristics.
+A recently launched proposal by the European Commission on extra-financial information (CSRD), pushes companies to carry out a double materiality analysis; determining which ESG risks can be material both in terms of their implications for the company’s financial value, as well as the company’s impact on the world at large.

-All this to show that a truly sustainable and responsible asset manager needs to look both at the externalities of a company’s activity, bolstering the positive and diminishing the negative ones, and also encourage sustainable investments through investee companies’ products and services.
+All this is to show that a truly sustainable and responsible asset manager needs to look both at the externalities of a company’s activity, bolstering the positive and diminishing the negative ones, and also encourage sustainable investments through investee companies’ products and services.
+When discussing the impact of an asset manager or asset owner, the organisation’s impact on the investee companies should be analysed.
+Indeed, the changes that an asset manager can induce with its investee company through active stewardship are both intentional and measurable with an impact on the real economy.

 Global challenges and adequate solutions to these problems cannot always be represented by a ranking, a single score, or an index.
 The large discrepancy between ESG scores of different data providers reinforces this statement.
-Individuals that claim they are able to do so, prey on investor confusion.
+Individuals who claim they are able to do so prey on investor confusion.

-We believe that our active, sustainable, and research-driven approach can properly navigate these challenges, clear the confusion, and identify the right opportunities for our clients.
+We believe that our active, sustainable, and research-driven approach can properly navigate these challenges, clear up any confusion, and identify the right opportunities for our clients.

 Video